Sanctions for letting an unlicensed HMO or breaching licence conditions

 Sanctions where an offence has been committed

 Landlords who are convicted can be punished by a fine.
 As an alternative to prosecution, a local authority can impose a civil penalty of up to £30,000.
 Before imposing the penalty, the authority must give the landlord a notice of intent within six months of having sufficient evidence to prove the commission of the offence beyond reasonable doubt.
+The Upper Tribunal found that an authority cannot include a charge for its investigation costs in the penalty.

 A local authority can impose separate financial penalties on each of two or more joint landlords.
 The actions of each landlord should be separately assessed.